Kamalhamad/Master-Thesis-Breast-Cancer-detection-using-ZSL-Inductive-model/README.md

 - **Code and Scripts**: Relevant code and scripts used in this project.
 - **Datasets**: Links or references to the BreakHis dataset used in the study.

-## How to Cite
+## Citation
 Hamad, K. S. H. (2024).
 Breast Cancer Detection Using Zero-Shot Learning.
 Master’s thesis, University of Europe for Applied Sciences.

 ## Contact
-For any questions or collaborations, please contact Kamal Siddig Hussain Hamad at [your-email@example.com].
+For any questions or collaborations, please contact Kamal Siddig Hussain Hamad at [Kamal.hamad@ue-germany.de].